0xMadMad/packet-shooter/README.md

 shared passphrase (optional):
 ```

-### fingerprint confirmation (both interfaces, mandatory)
+### fingerprint confirmation (mandatory)

 ```
 ==================== Security Verification (Important) ====================
-shared key fingerprint: XXXX-XXXX-XXXX-XXXX-XXXX compare this code with the peer over a separate channel (phone call, SMS, another messaging app, etc.).
-ONLY CONTINUE IF IT MATCHES EXACTLY.
+shared key fingerprint: XXXX-XXXX-XXXX-XXXX-XXXX compare this code with the peer over a separate channel (phone call, another messaging app, etc.), ONLY CONTINUE IF IT MATCHES EXACTLY.
 ==============================================================

 does this fingerprint match what the peer sees? [y/n]: